Sesame Orange Chicken Meatballs

 On a large sheet pan, toss broccoli with olive oil and some salt and pepper.
 Bake on the lower rack of the oven, shaking the pan halfway through cooking, until very tender and golden on the edges, 20 to 25 minutes.

-Remove the sheet pan with the 'meatballs' from the refrigerator.
-Drizzle them with some oil or spray them with olive oil spray.
-Transfer pan to the upper third of the oven and bake until the meatballs are golden and cooked through, 8 to 12 minutes.
+Remove the sheet pan with the meatballs from the refrigerator.
+Drizzle the meatballs with some oil or spray them with olive oil spray.
+Transfer pan to the upper third of the oven and bake until the meatballs are firm and just cooked through, 8 to 10 minutes.

-While 'meatballs' bake, in a large saucepan (use one large enough to hold all of the meatballs), combine garlic, ginger, orange juice, soy sauce, ketchup, brown sugar, and red pepper flakes.
+While meatballs bake, in a large saucepan (use one large enough to hold all of the meatballs), combine garlic, ginger, orange juice, Tamari, ketchup, brown sugar, and red pepper flakes.
 Bring to a simmer over medium heat and simmer for 5 minutes to let the flavors develop.

 Whisk together water and cornstarch.
 Stir the cornstarch slurry into the sauce until it thickens slightly.

-When 'meatballs' are done baking, add them to the sauce with the sesame seeds and toasted sesame oil.
-Simmer everything together for 2 to 3 minutes, stirring to coat the meatballs in sauce.
+When meatballs are done baking, add them to the sauce with the sesame seeds and toasted sesame oil.
+Stir the meatballs to coat them in sauce.

 If rice was made ahead, reheat in the microwave.
 (Reserve half for Thursday.)